-After the Reorganization Transactions and prior to the completion of the offering, the parties to the Consortium Agreement will beneficially own, in the aggregate, approximately 54.2% of our common stock and, after completion of this offering, they will beneficially own, in the aggregate, approximately 53.2% of our common stock (or 53.1% if the underwriter exercises in full its option to purchase additional shares of our common stock).
-These stockholders have informed us that they intend to enter into the Consortium Agreement whereby the parties thereto will agree to act in concert with respect to voting our common stock, including in the election of directors, among other matters.
+After the Reorganization Transactions and prior to the completion of the offering, the parties to the Consortium Agreement will beneficially own, in the aggregate, approximately 53.4% of our common stock and, after completion of this offering, they will beneficially own, in the aggregate, approximately % of our common stock (or % if the underwriter exercises in full its option to purchase additional shares of our common stock).
+These stockholders have informed us that they intend to enter into the Consortium Agreement in which they will agree to exercise their voting power in the election of directors in concert, among other matters.
 See "Certain Relationships and Related Person Transactions-Consortium Agreement" for a complete description of the Consortium Agreement.
 As a result, we will continue to be a "controlled company" within the meaning of the Nasdaq corporate governance standards.
 Under these corporate governance standards, a company of which more than 50% of the voting power in the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements.
 For example, controlled companies are not required to have:

-- a board that is composed of a majority of "independent directors," as defined under the Nasdaq rules; - a compensation committee that is composed entirely of independent directors; and - director nominations that are made, or recommended to the full board of directors, by its independent directors, or by a nominations/governance committee that is composed entirely of independent directors.
+- a board that is composed of a majority of "independent directors," as defined under the Nasdaq rules; - · a compensation committee that is composed entirely of independent directors; and - director nominations that are made, or recommended to the full board of directors, by its independent directors, or by a nominations/governance committee that is composed entirely of independent directors.